Rhys-Demo-Org/odluser1821266-repo/readme.md

 # Readme
-Application code used for the github wiz halftime demo
+This is used in the 'Verify WizCLI Scans and Confirm Production Deployment' lab.

 You will need gulp installed to build this